iapyeh/sshscript/v3a/SSHScript v3 Documents/development-and-testing.md

 ## Supported matrix and assertion gate

 CI targets Python 3.11, 3.12, 3.13, and 3.14 on Linux and macOS.
-Python 3.11
-has passed the local hardening checks; the remaining matrix runs must pass before release.
+All eight platform/interpreter combinations passed both normal and optimized checks for the 3.1.4 release.
+Disposable OpenSSH integration jobs also passed on Python 3.11 and 3.14.
+Every new candidate must pass its own current workflow; an earlier green release does not validate later changes.
 The dependency-free AST gate rejects `ast.Assert` in shipped package modules, excluding tests.
 Regression tests use unittest assertions so validation remains meaningful under `-O`.
-Historical `unittest-v3` material is not part of the credential-free gate and must not be bulk-added to Git.
+Private historical integration material is not part of the credential-free gate and must not be bulk-added to Git.

 ## Release layout and artifact verification

-Run `python3 tools/run_checks.py` from either the development checkout or the release repository root.
-It selects the correct source directory and runs the normal and optimized tests, Dollar syntax checks, compilation, and assertion scan.
+Run `python3 tools/run_checks.py` from the public repository root.
+It selects the release package source directory and runs the normal and optimized tests, Dollar syntax checks, compilation, and assertion scan.

 ```sh
 python3 tools/check_release.py --output /tmp/sshscript-candidate-UNIQUE